BredOS/BredOS-Docker/README.md

 ## Running the images

-The images are on [Docker Hub](https://hub.docker.com/bill88t/bredos).
+The images are available on [Docker Hub](https://hub.docker.com/r/bredos/bredos).
 Use the convenient `docker run`:

     docker run -it --rm bredos/bredos